Equality

 Do our best to make sure that people from different groups are consulted and involved in our decisions, for example through talking with pupils and parents and carers, and through our School Council.

-A Reader Lives a Thousand Lives
+A Reader Lives Many Lives

 At Hatton Hill, stories are important to us.
 We use stories to learn about the lives of others developing skills of empathy and a wider understanding of the challenges faced by different people within the local and global community.
 Our School Council chose the No Outsiders project to help children promote community cohesion preparing children for life as global citizens.